jianyangg/StrixTok/README.md

 ## Installation

 Download the beta version of the app [here](https://testflight.apple.com/join/5qkKO2OO) (if build is isn't accepting new users, it's likely that the beta app is still under review by Apple.
-Check back again in a few hours!).
+We've fixed issues relating to keywords such as "hackathon" being used and have submitted another version for Apple's App Review.
+Kindly check back again in a few hours!).

 ## Preventing Abuse of Review Incentives with Advanced Computer Vision Techniques